nystudio107/generator-craftinstall/README.md

 src: the source path for the file, relative to the 'templates' directory
 dest: the destination path for the file, relative to the project directory

-By default, generator-nystudio107 just creates new `craft/config/db.php`, `craft/config/general.php`, `bower.json` and `package.json` files with your `appName` filled in, but you can add any additional files you want parsed as templates here.
+By default, generator-craftinstall just creates new `craft/config/db.php`, `craft/config/general.php`, `bower.json` and `package.json` files with your `appName` filled in, but you can add any additional files you want parsed as templates here.

 ### BOILERPLATE_FILES